Md-Yaseen-Dev/Course--JavaScript-The-Hard-Parts-v2/Md files/Function & Callbacks .md

 - But at least for our purposes here  they are ‘syntactic sugar’ - we’ll see their full effects later

 - Understanding how they’re working under-the-hood is vital to avoid confusion

+**Note:-** More and more the most valuable resource as a  developers is the developer's  time and ability to reasons

+- On these marginal cases readabilty comes first.

+### Pair programming

+The most effective way to grows as a software engineer.

+- Researcher :- Avoids blocka by reading everything they can find on their block/blog.

+- stackOverflow:- Uses code snippets to fix bug without knowing how they work

+**Pair programming**

+- Tackle blocks with a partner

+- Stay focused on the problem

+- Refine techinal communication

+- Collaborate to solve problem.

+**callbacks**

+-I know what a variable is
+-I've created a function before
+-I've added a CSS style before
+-I have implemented a sort algorithm (bubble, merge etc) -I can add a method to an object’s prototype
+-I understand the event loop in JavaScript
+-I understand 'callback functions'
+-I can implement filter
+-I can handle collisions in a hash table